marmelab/react-admin/docs/CreateEdit.md

 This custom form layout component must contain a react-final-form `Form` component.
 Note that `<SimpleForm>` and `<TabbedForm>` inject the `resource` prop to `Input` components.
 When you use a custom form layout, you must pass the `resource` prop manually.
 Finally, use the `<Toolbar>` component to automatically add a `<SaveButton>` and a `<DeleteButton>`.

 Here is an example of such custom form, taken from the Posters Galore demo.
-It's a good starting point for your custom form layouts.
+It uses [material-ui's `<Box>` component](https://material-ui.com/components/box/), and it's a good starting point for your custom form layouts.

 {% raw %}
 ```jsx